byzheng/twrscripts/README.md

 ## Authoring publications

 The authors of a publication is searched from multiple platforms (i.e. Personal Webpage, Google Scholar, ORCID, ResearcherID and Scopus) according to related information.

+!!!
+Scopus

+In the tiddlers with tag `Colleague`, field `scopus` is used as author profile in [Scopus](https://www.scopus.com/).
+R package [rscopus](https://github.com/muschellij2/rscopus) is used to retrieve publication list for each colleague.
+See [rscopus](https://github.com/muschellij2/rscopus) to configure API Key for Scopus.